 High school was very different from middle school.
-I have always been weird, and making frie nds was not always easy.
-I loved high school because there were other weird people just like me there.
-I made lots of friends my first year, many with whom I still communicate regularly.
+I was pretty weird to begin with.
+I loved high school be casue there were other weird people just like me there.
+I made lots of friends my first year, many of whom I still communicate regularly.